johnjcsmith/iPhoneMoCapiOS/README.md

-# README #
+# Facial Performance Capture with iPhone X #

-Blog post placeholder
+When iPhone X and Animoji were announced the *first* thought we had was: can we use this to animate arbitrary 3D characters?
+That is, not just the Animoji designed by Apple.

+It turns out that yeah, not only is this possible.
+It's pretty easy and the ARKit face APIs are powerful enough to produce useful animation.

+### Hasn't this been done? ###

+There was a recent video showing the 3D output from the iPhone X front camera module.
+It's a great post and shows the raw vertex data captured from the iPhone and put into Houdini (3D animation software).
+What we wanted, however, was to get the facial motion data itself and re-target it to an arbitrary 3D model.

+So, for example, you could perform your in-game character's lip sync and facial expressions just by holding your iPhone X up to your face.
+Or maybe you're animating a character for a TV series.

+Current automated facial animation techniques analyse voice data for phonemes (e.g., `ee`, `oo`, `ah`) and map those sounds to 3D model blend shapes.
+We figured the iPhone X could produce more dynamic facial expressions, including brow movement, blinking, nose flaring, and eye lid movement.

 ### Retargeting Facial Motion to a Mesh Using iPhone X ###

-* Quick summary

-### Hasn't this been done? ###

-* Houdini version using vertex data
-* Why this is different
+It turns out that ARKit not only gives you the raw vertex data computed from your face, it gives you a set of blend shape values.
+Blend shape values are just numbers between 0.0 and 1.0 that tell you how much ARKit thinks a certain muscle in your face is moving.

+So, for example, the `Jaw Open` blend shape would be 0.0 when your jaw is closed, and 1.0 when your jaw is open.
+Any value in-between would indicate a partially open jaw.

+This is really powerful because if you are a 3D artist not only can you map Apple's blend shapes to your 3D character, you can design an animation rig around the various values.
+For example, maybe you have a cartoon fox with pointy ears, when you detect a frown you could automatically turn the ears downwards (in fact, Apple does this with their own Animoji).

 ### How does it work? ###

+The demo consists of two parts.
+The iOS app and the Unity extension host.

 #### iOS App  ####

 The iOS app streams the Blend Shapes Apple provides in `ARFaceAnchor.blendShapes` to the Unity host through a UDP socket.
-Essentialy emitting a stream of messages, each with 50 bend shapes in the format 'blend-shape-name:blend-shape-value'.
+Essentially emitting a stream of messages, each with 50 blend shapes in the format 'blend-shape-name:blend-shape-value'.

-There are lots of performance improvments to be made here but it works for the purpouse of a demo.
+There are lots of performance improvements to be made here but it works for the purpose of a demo.

-#### Unity extension host  ####
+#### Unity Extension Host ####

-Inside of the Unity host, we have an extension which opens up a UDP socket to listen for the iOS app's messages and applies the blend shape values to the corrisponding blend shape on the rig.
+Inside of the Unity host we have an extension which opens up a UDP socket to listen for the iPhone's messages.
+When it receives a message it applies the blend shape values to the corresponding blend shape on the rig.

 ### Results ###